 McCain spent five and a half years in captivity–including a stint in the infamous Hoa Loa prison, nicknamed the “Hanoi Hilton”–and was repeatedly beaten and tortured.
 In March 1973, soon after a ceasefire ended U.S. participation in Vietnam, he was released along with other American POWs.
 McCain earned a Silver Star, Bronze Star, Purple Heart and Distinguished Flying Cross for his service in Vietnam.
-His war injuries made it difficult for him to continue his career in the Navy, and he decided to enter politics, winning a seat in the House of Representatives from Arizona in 1982.
+After retiring from the Navy in 1981, he decided to enter politics, winning a seat in the House of Representatives from Arizona in 1982.
 He moved on to the U.S. Senate in 1996, and in 2000 made an unsuccessful run for the Republican nomination for president.
 Eight years later, he won the nomination, but lost to Barack Obama in the 2008 presidential election.

 Famous American Vietnam Vet: Oliver Stone